VysotskiVadim/VysotskiVadim.blog/_posts/2019-07-27-kotlin-coroutines-async-await-done-right.markdown

 Data is 5
 ```

 I wouldn't name it `WrongScreen` if everything were good.
-What will happen if user leave page before loading completed?
+What will happen if user leaves page before loading completed?

 ```c#
 var screen = new WrongScreen();